May 22nd, 2020 | Why Is It Cool To Work As a Career Advisor?

 2. Working With a Special Type of People.

 It is even better than just working with people!
 It’s not only that I can work with people a lot but also, I only work with highly preselected people.
 PhDs are all intelligent, but even among PhDs, there are bitter and toxic people—haters who are negative about everything they see and hear.

 But those people don’t ever come to me.
 People who reach out to external career advisors are proactive and have a good will to do something positive about their lives.
 They come to the training with a smile on their face and stay for 12 hours straight.
 Or longer, for as long as it takes to get an answer to every single question.

 As a result, I only work with people who are both smart and motivated in a positive way.
 I don’t even recall any client whom I wouldn’t like as a person up to this point.

 3. Meeting Lots of New People.

 This is an important factor too.
-For a long time, I felt blocked and my personal network wasn’t growing because my research field was very, very narrow.
+For a long time, I felt blocked and my network wasn’t growing because my research field was very, very narrow.
 Now when I work on finding people jobs, I have a very broad spectrum of where I can go and whom I can talk to.
 This topic is so relatable that I can talk to absolutely everyone about it.
-And unlike politics or religion, jobs is a topic that doesn’t antagonize people.
+And unlike politics or religion, jobs are a topic that doesn’t antagonize people.
 I feel so unleashed!

 4. No Boss.

 Hey, finally!
-I think I was born to live my current lifestyle as I always have my own to-do list and I don’t need anyone to interfere with this list and dictate what I should or shouldn’t do next.
+I think I was born to live my current lifestyle as I always have my to-do list and I don’t need anyone to interfere with this list and dictate what I should or shouldn’t do next.
 It took me many years to realize that I function better on my own and that nothing is wrong with being a free spirit.